doged/dogedsource/README.md

 2,124,000 to 4,248,000: 730 coins

-Approximately total reward: 13 Billion (13,000,000,000) during first six months then issuing 1 billion every next year.
+Approximately total reward: 13 Billion (13,000,000,000) during first year then issuing 1 billion every next year.

 if you have never compiled a wallet in linux before, here are the dependencies you will need: